Jean Castex facts for kids

 Personal life

-Castex, whose name means 'castle' in Gascon, hails from the Gers.
+Castex, whose name means 'castles' in Gascon (castèths), hails from the Gers.
 He is married to Sandra Ribelaygue; they have four daughters.

 A fluent Catalan speaker, Castex is regarded a defender of the Catalan identity in Southern France and other regional sensibilities.
 He is also friends with the ex-trades union leader Jean-Claude Mailly and the physician Patrick Pelloux, a former columnist at Charlie Hebdo.